Joshmantova/Youtube-Case-Study-In-Python/README.md

 ![](images/image5.png)

-### These last two graphs represent number of days trending grouped by channel title rather than by video.

 ![](images/image7.png)

 ### Interestingly enough, there were five Indian channels that were in the top 10 trending channels for Canada.